httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
 Use of the header fields outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
-Therefore, steps MUST be taken to prevent unintended use, both in sending the header field and in relying on its value.
+Therefore, steps such as those described below need to be taken to prevent unintended use, both in sending the header field and in relying on its value.

 Producing and consuming the `Client-Cert` and `Client-Cert-Chain` header fields SHOULD be configurable